dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

 * Suppose you type "pip install pandas", installing the pandas packages by being in your venv project (C:\Users\the path you have chosen\project\venv --> pip install pandas).
 This will install pandas only in this virtual environment.
     * Now, if you "*pip list*" you will also see pandas installed (along with the two default pips).
     * If you "*pip freeze*", you will only see the pandas package, as this was the only pip executed in this virtual environment.
-Another difference is that the output of pip freeze generates the versions of the packages in the right format, which is useful later on for the *requirements.txt* file.
+Another difference is that the output of pip freeze generates the versions of the packages in the right format, which is useful later on for the *requirements.txt* file creation and extraction.
     * The above explains the main *difference between pip list and pip freeze*.

-- To *deactivate* your venv:
+- To **deactivate** your venv:
     * deactivate.bat (C:\Users\the path you have chosen\project\venv1\Scripts\deactivate.bat)

-- To *delete* your venv:
+- To **delete** your venv:
     * delete the directory with rmdir "project" /s, or just delete the virtual environment folder manually.

 ### Set up on Linux